MusicInTheTrees/BlueStaq-Elevator/README.md

   * Square Footage of the passenger
   * Sick Factors - these play a role in the passengers ability to become sick and affect the elevator process.

+## Testing
+There are basic unit tests included in this project.

+I understand their value and necessity.

+I would love to write more developed test cases and I've allowed myself to do that, the way the code is written, but for the sake of time I have only written basic tests.

+To validate my elevator, I've set up several scenarios using the configuration files and watched the output.

+A quick way to verify the basic algoirthm works is to use a custom set of events, feed the building with X many passengers, make sure they get on and make sure they get off.
+This can be done with any number of elevators.

 ## Personal Notes

 1) This program is NOT thread safe.